Diátaxis and LLM-assisted documentation

 The scope of current technology to substitute for humans is still limited: Large Language Models are not about to somehow replace creativity, whether literary, musical, visual, or of any other kind.
 “AI” boosters overclaim in this area, which was why I have been so sceptical about all their other claims (including those about ACG) until recently.
 Writing useful code is not the same as creating art!
 You can verify whether code is doing the right thing by running tests!

 Why is code different from Art?
 There are “right answers” for many coding problems – if not a single answer, then a relatively small number of well-defined solutions, with an understood range of tradeoffs between them.
 So using ACG to write programs is targetting a far simpler space of potential solutions than the wider, more ambiguous, realms of Art.
 While there is some creativity associated with the act of code generation, it is subserviant to the only really important creativity-oriented question about the code, which is: why are you writing this code in the first place?
-What is its purpose?
+What is its meaning to humans?
 And LLMs can’t answer that.

 Will algorithmic systems ever achieve some element of artistic creativity?
 Maybe, if so it will need different technology than the current language models, which are not robust to further major re-training after their initial creation.
 We currently get around this limitation by providing a large “context window” of interaction with that model.
 But when you exhaust the capacity of the context window, you’re done, and the model itself doesn’t learn a thing.
 Show me a model that can robustly incorporate feedback about how its actions are affecting the world, and then I’ll be interested: but a context window is no replacement for that ability, no matter how wide it is.